Tag Archive for: Pet Proofing

 The CatFence Receiver represents a significant leap in feline safety technology.
 It’s a miniaturised, lightweight device designed specifically for the unique physiology of cats.
 Weighing as little as 30 grams, this unit sits comfortably on a collar, ensuring it doesn’t impede the natural movements of a 3kg or 4kg pet.
 Unlike bulkier dog alternatives, this specialised receiver is engineered for the delicate neck of a feline while housing sophisticated internal components that communicate constantly with a hidden boundary wire.

 This system operates through a discreetly buried wire, typically installed 5 to 10cm beneath the surface of your garden.
 This wire acts as an antenna, emitting a coded signal from a central transmitter.
 These electronic pet containment systems create a bespoke “safe zone” rather than a cage.
-While traditional physical barriers are often viewed by cats as climbing challenges, an invisible boundary removes the physical foothold.
+While traditional physical barriers are often viewed by cats as climbing challenges, an invisible fence for cats removes the physical foothold.
 It provides a consistent perimeter that a cat cannot jump over or dig under, offering owners true peace of mind.

 Communication between the CatFence Receiver and the transmitter is the core of the system’s effectiveness.
 The device doesn’t just “hit” the cat with a correction; it monitors the cat’s proximity to the boundary field with precision.
 This allows for a tiered response that prioritises animal welfare and clear communication.
 It’s a proactive safety measure that protects your beloved pet from the dangers of wandering near busy UK roads or getting lost in neighbouring territories.